upwhere/amici/README.md

 Amici depends on `grep`, `sed`, `dig`, `iptables` and `ip6tables`.
 Apart from `dig` and maybe `ip(6)tables`, it won't be easy to work without them.

 ###Disabling
-Amici has no option for disabling yet, but you can clear out the iptables rules it set up by issuing the command `iptables -F && ip6tables -F` though this method is a bit destructive.
-I'll come up with a cleaner way, soon!
+The unblock feature is still experimental, might it prove to be problematic you are always able to flush all blocks form iptables with the `iptables -F && ip6tables -F` command, though this method is a bit destructive.
+A cleaner method is under development.

 ##Licence
 embedded in the [script itself](https://github.com/upwhere/amici/blob/master/amici.sh)